 FlowPaper provides an example PHP application for publishing content which is sufficient for our purposes.
 We’ll need to add a PHP script which receives a representation ID and uses the Alma REST API and the AWS PHP SDK to download the file for processing.
 The solution flow is outlined in the flowchart below:

 Our pre-processing script receives the representation ID in the querystring and uses the Retrieve BIBs API to retrieve the BIB record from the representation ID.
 We then call the Get Files API to retrieve a list of the representation’s files and take the path parameter of the first file.
 Assuming we haven’t already downloaded the file, we use the getObject method of the S3 SDK to download the file to a temporary directory.
 Once the file has been downloaded, we can redirect to the FlowPaper viewer script and include the file path as a querystring parameter.

 We need to deploy our solution to a web host to make it publically available.
 For our example, we’ll deploy to the Heroku platform-as-a-service.
-Our solution requires some prerequisites such as the FlowPaper example and the AWS SDK, so we’ll ease deployment by preparing a Docker image.
+Our solution requires some prerequisites including required image libraries and PDF tools, and the PHP code libraries for the FlowPaper example and the AWS SDK.
+So we’ll ease deployment by preparing a Docker image.

 There are many great introductions to Docker containers on the web.
 Docker allows us to create an image with all of the prerequisites installed, the filesystem properly configured, and the necessary environment variables available.

 We want to add the minimum code required to deploy our Docker container, so we’ll start with a base image which runs PHP and a web server optimized for deployment in Heroku.
 In our Dockerfile, we’ll do the following:

 - Install the prerequisites for working with Flowpaper

 - Download and deploy the AWS PHP SDK

 - Copy the custom pre-processing script and the FlowPaper configuration file